top of page

 -

 We don't speak French at home in our family; can we still apply?Of course!
 We welcome non-French speaking families to the French American School of Denver.
 In fact, you'll join a group of countless other parents who don't speak French, but want to provide their child with opportunities and a sense of global citizenship that they themselves didn't receive in their primary years.
 If your child does not have prior knowledge of French, we will provide supplemental French education during the school day as appropriate.
-Immersion education is suitable for all students regardless of primary language(s) spoken.
+Immersion education is suitable for all students regardless of primary language(s) spoken. *Due to the high level of instruction from grades 3 and above, we do require a language proficiency exam.

 -